Euro zone bonds wobble as central banks zero in on inflation

 Thursday's U.S. data is expected to show the year-on-year rise in the consumer price index moderated to 8% in October, from September's 8.2% rate, while the core rate, which excludes food and energy prices, is forecast to have risen to 6.5%, from 6.3% the previous month.

-The Fed last week raised U.S. interest rates, which investors expect to stay higher for longer, especially as the labour market is still tight, meaning there is more room for wages to increase as employers struggle to hire, which in turn can make inflation more persistent.
+The Fed last week raised U.S. interest rates, which investors expect to stay higher for longer, especially as the labour market is still tight.
+This would mean more room for wages to increase as employers struggle to hire, which in turn can make inflation more persistent.

 On the supply side, Germany, Belgium and Spain were due to auction short-term paper, with a mixture of bills and two-year notes, which could add some upward pressure on yields, analysts said.
 D/DIARY